 The seedling stage of your weed plant

 With special hydro-seedlings it is different.
-In that case you have to give a microdose of nutrients or specific seedling fertilizers from the start.
-From the moment the germination process has started, about 10 to 25% nutrients are required to maximize strength.
-Mycorrhizae and enzymes that cause root formation are most effective, if these are added early in the growth process.
+In that case, you have to give a microdose of nutrients or specific seedling fertilizers from the start.
+From the moment the germination process has started, about 10 to 25% of nutrients are required to maximize strength.
+Mycorrhizae and enzymes that cause root formation are most effective if these are added early in the growth process.
 Do you want to give your baby plants a head start?
 Give extra attention to the development of strong roots.

 The growth phase of your weed plant

 You have probably heard of the letters N-P-K. These are the 3 basic macronutrients that every weed plant needs.
 N stands for nitrogen, P for phosphorus, and K for potassium.
 These three are the N-P-K ratio you also see on the packaging of plant fertilizer.
 Just check the packaging of the product, it is definitely on it somewhere.
 These 3 compose complete fertilizers your weed plant needs.